Richie Kotzen: Biography

-On November 26, 2021,Smith/Kotzen released a four-track EP titled Better Days.
+On November 26, 2021, Smith/Kotzen released a four-track EP titled Better Days.

 In January 2022, they went on a club tour through California (US), with a UK tour following in February and March.
 Kotzen's wife, Julia Lage, took over on bass guitar.
+In June 2024 Kotzen toured Europe and played at the Sweden Rock Festival.

 Guitar playing style

 Kotzen has described his style as a mix of rock, blues, heavy metal, jazz, fusion, and soul music.
 Kotzen utilizes a heavy amount of legato and sweeping in his playing.
 As his main influences, he lists Jimi Hendrix, Stevie Ray Vaughan, Eddie Van Halen, Jason Becker (who produced his first album), Allan Holdsworth, and many other jazz and fusion players.
-Kotzen, since around 2007, has opted to stop using guitar picks and been playing exclusively with his fingers ever since.
+Kotzen, since around 2007, has opted to stop using guitar picks and been playing exclusively with his fingers ever since, even though there is a picture from 2009 right above this paragraph showing him using a pick.